Manal-Almodala/Quiltmatician/README.md

 The problem is essentially a slightly modified (more on this later) version of the 2D cutting stock problem, which belongs to a greater class called Combinairoial Optimization problems.
 The basic idea is that you have some set of items you would like arrange on a material such that the material needed is to be minimized.

 It should be quite clear why this problem is so difficult.
-The number of possible packings a 2D grid is typically too large, even for relatively small number of items.
-Hence,
+The number of possible packings on a 2D grid is typically too large, even for a relatively small number of items.
+Hence, we can't simply brute force search the solution space for the optimal packing.